dvilardi/PokerOddsCalculatorMC/README.md

 ![](images/_MainScreen2.PNG)

 ## Prerequisites and installation
 Microsoft Excel is necessary.
-Just download PokerMC.xlsm and start using it.
+Just download Poker Odds Calculator MC.xlsm and start using it.

 ## Main features
 * Pre-calculated, Monte-Carlo based, win probability  for all starting hand combinations